wjzhengsh/blockchain/howto/ibp-v2-deploy-iks.md

 The user who links the blockchain service instance to the Kubernetes cluster must have the Administrator and Manager roles in Kubernetes.
 To configure this access you must complete the following steps:
    1. In the {{site.data.keyword.cloud_notm}} dashboard, click the **Manage** drop-down list, then **Access (IAM)**.
-   2. In the left navigation menu, click **Users** and click the ID of user who will link the the service instance to the Kubernetes cluster.
+   2. In the left navigation menu, click **Users** and click the ID of user who will link the service instance to the Kubernetes cluster.
    3. Click **Access Policies**, then **Assign access**.
    4. Click the tile **Assign access to resources**.
    5. In the **Services** drop-down list, select **Kubernetes Service**.